ogginger/lamp/readme.txt

 The container is intended to be spun up, setup, and left up but has a very quick turn over period.
-When the container is initially run, you must enter shell within it and run the script install_mysql located in the /home/.config directory.
+When the container is initially run, you must enter a shell within it and run the script install_mysql located in the /home/.config directory.

 There is also a script for starting the lamp services in the /home/.config